Famed powerlifter does his bit to give dignified burial for COVID victims | Headlines

 Famed powerlifter does his bit to give dignified burial for COVID victims

-For someone who has lifted 295 kg without break much sweat, famed powerlifter Mohammed Azmathulla feels the pain of carrying the bodies of COVID-19 victims, as he goes about giving a dignified burial to them.
+For someone who has lifted 295 kg without breaking a sweat, famed powerlifter Mohammed Azmathulla feels the pain of carrying the bodies of COVID-19 victims, as he goes about giving a dignified burial to them.
 "The pain I experience while carrying the body of someone who has died due to coronavirus can't be explained," the champion powerlifter said.

 As coronavirus now carries a stigma borne out of public fear, many people avoid touching victims' bodies, protest against their cremation or burial in the vicinity and look at the relatives of the deceased with fear.
 Azmathulla, fondly called Azmat, has taken up the task of giving a dignified burial to coronavirus victims and has associated himself with the Mercy Mission for the purpose.